Sharing is caring!

 - Just rotate while slowly turning it to the upside down direction.
 Then I put my finger over the opening and gently shake the glitter inside towards your finger upside down so it covers the whole top part.

-- I put a piece of wax paper underneath and then dump the extra glitter on it.
+- I put a piece of wax paper underneath and then dump the extra glitter on it (but you could use a paper plate or paper towel).
 Tap the ornament to get the extra out.
 Then make sure to pick up the paper and use it to pour the glitter back in its container

 - For the vinyl decals, I design mine in Cricut Design Space and use my favorite tool to cut them out, my Cricut Explore